segmentio/segment-docs/src/connections/destinations/catalog/attribution/index.md

 title: Attribution Destination
 rewrite: true
 ---
 [Attribution](http://attributionapp.com/) is an easy to use one stop dashboard for multi-touch attribution across all marketing channels.
-Attribution is prided on high fidelitiy and allows marketers to walk back every  visit, conversion or revenue dollar to the source.
-Marketers can easily integrate Attribution and Segment to begin measuring the effectivness of their campaigns today.
+Attribution prides itself on high-fidelity and allows marketers to trace every visit, conversion or revenue dollar to the source.
+Marketers can easily integrate Attribution and Segment to begin measuring the effectiveness of their campaigns today.

 This destination is maintained by Attribution.
 For any issues with the destination, please [reach out to their team](Support@attribtutionapp.com).